ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 ![VSCode-xchaincode62](images/xchaincode62.png)

-5. Notice the breakpoint is still there in `papercontract.js`, let's remove it by clicking on the red dot or placing your cursor on that line and hitting F9.
-Let's place a new breakpoint in the line immediately following:
+5. Notice the breakpoint is still there in `papercontract.js`.
+Let's remove it by clicking on the red dot or placing your cursor on that line and hitting F9.
+Let's place a new breakpoint in the following line:

 ![VSCode-xchaincode63](images/xchaincode63.png)